 For individuals suffering from severe substance use disorders, intensive outpatient programs are often the best option.
 A wide variety of outpatient treatment programs exist to meet the needs of individuals suffering from different levels of addiction.
-These programs include partial hospitalization programs, intensive outpatient programs, outpatient programs, and aftercare programs.
+These programs include partial hospitalization programs (PHP), intensive outpatient programs (IOP), outpatient programs, day treatment and aftercare programs.

 Among these, intensive outpatient programs offer one of the highest levels of care.
 Like other forms of outpatient treatment, intensive outpatient programs are flexible and allow people to continue to live their lives in the outside world while receiving treatment for their addictions.
 Intensive outpatient programs are therefore beneficial for people who want to receive the highest level of care while working to rebuild their lives.

 Intensive outpatient programs, which are often known simply as IOPs, are a type of treatment program offered by addiction treatment centers and addiction resource centers.
 These programs, which offer a multitude of treatment resources and a high level of structure, are flexible because they do not require individuals to physically live in a treatment facility.
 They generally offer treatment services for the majority of the day, most or every day of the week.

 Individuals enrolled in IOPs can expect to make rapid strides in their alcohol or drug addiction recovery due to the rigorous nature of the treatment, but they also have the ability to retain their autonomy and their commitments in the outside world.
 For this reason, intensive outpatient programs are often recommended as a way to help people make the transition from acute treatment to life in the outside world.
 They are also effective as a first line treatment for addiction.

 How Do Intensive Outpatient Programs (IOP) in Los Angeles Work?